 One Community’s goal in open sourcing the Duplicable City Center eco-lighting plan is to help people interested in more sustainable lighting approaches, saving money through reduced energy usage, and/or curious about the process of maximizing lighting-related points for LEED Platinum certification.
 These goals are also part of our Highest Good Energy plan for do-it-yourself and replicable teacher/demonstration communities, villages, and cities.

 LEED is a third-party certification program and the nationally accepted benchmark for design, construction, and operation of high-performing sustainable buildings.
 LEED gives the owners the performance metrics needed for improving the holistic aspects of energy efficiency in their buildings.
 LEED also promotes a whole-building approach to sustainability.
-It does this through five key areas: sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.
+It does this through six key areas: sustainable site development, water savings, energy efficiency, materials selection, indoor environmental quality, and locating buildings close to transit and amenities.

 The lighting aspects of LEED are emphasized in the energy efficiency and the indoor environmental quality sections.
 LEED Version 4 (the most current as of this writing) promotes more energy efficient lighting and lighting design with the following credited areas: